A highlight of some of our trainers.ers

 Dr. LaWanda Wesley

-Valentina Torres MA, LMFT is an Early Childhood Mental Health Specialist and Co-Clinical Manager in the Parenting & Youth department at Jewish Family & Community Services East Bay.
+Valentina Torres MA, LMFT is the Co-Clinical Case Manager of the Families in Transition Program with Family Paths.
 She is a licensed Marriage and Family Therapist in California.
 Valentina is bilingual and speaks Spanish fluently.
 She has worked with various populations doing Early Child Mental Health consultation in preschool, family and child psychotherapy, individual psychotherapy, developmental playgroups and parenting groups.
 Additionally, she provides reflective supervision to early childhood clinicians.
-She is a trainer with the Center for Optimal Brain Integration.
+She is an authorized and mentor trainer with the Center for Optimal Brain Integration.
 She is certified as a Circle of Security Educator, a Fussy Baby Specialist with Fussy Baby Network from the Erikson Institute and an authorized trainer and coach of the CA CSEFEL Teaching Pyramid.
 Valentina received her BA in Theater Arts from the University of California at Santa Cruz in 2005.
 She received her master’s in Clinical Psychology with an emphasis in Drama Therapy from the California Institute of Integral Studies in 2009.
 Valentina is deeply passionate about providing high quality services to our most marginalized communities to heal trauma and create change by uplifting the voices of our young children, their families and the people and systems that support them.
 She is a mentor level trainer with the Center for Optimal Brain Integration®.

 Dr. Crystal McClendon-Gourdine

 Formerly a high school teacher and college professor, Crystal describes herself as a thoughtful guide and mentor to early childhood educators, administrators and stakeholders.
 Through her masterful coaching and facilitation Crystal has provided direct support in more than 100 infant/toddler and preschool programs.
-She holds both a doctorate and master's degree in Human Development / Educational Psychology from University of Maryland, College Park; a master's degree in Leadership in Early Childhood Education from Mills College; and a bachelor's degree in Psychology from Spelman College.
+She holds both a doctorate and master's degree in Human Development/Educational Psychology from University of Maryland, College Park; a master's degree in Leadership in Early Childhood Education from Mills College; and a bachelor's degree in Psychology from Spelman College.